Nektar Therapeutics (NKTR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 13, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nektar Therapeutics ("Nektar" or the "Company") (NASDAQ: NKTR).
+LOS ANGELES, April 15, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Nektar Therapeutics ("Nektar" or the "Company") (NASDAQ: NKTR).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NEKTAR THERAPEUTICS (NKTR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 5, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?